 Eastern European PPC services

 The decision to outsource Google Ads or Meta Ads management to an Eastern European agency has stopped being a compromise.
-In 2026, strong agencies from Romania, Poland, Czech Republic, Bulgaria and Hungary deliver the same quality of execution as their London or Berlin equivalents, at 30-50% of the cost.
-The difference is not in delivery quality.
-It sits in the local cost structure: salaries, rents and tax burden let an agency in Cluj-Napoca bill the same number of hours at a third of the hourly rate of Westminster, with no concession on the work itself.
+In 2026, strong agencies from Romania, Poland, Czech Republic, Bulgaria and Hungary deliver the same quality of execution as their London or Berlin equivalents.
+What matters at hiring time is not the country but the delivery standard: channel-level strategy, execution on data, and reporting tied to business profit.
+The region is competitively priced too, but price is not why you pick a good agency, the way it delivers and the results it shows are.

 This article maps the Eastern European PPC services landscape for an international buyer.
 Who is strong in what, what you actually get for the money, where the real risks sit (not the inflated ones from articles selling fear), and how a sound evaluation runs.